silviu-toderita/TAG_Machine/SETUP.md

 5. Compile and upload to the board using USB.

-6. Upload the contents of the data folder to the SPIFFS using USB.
+6. Upload the contents of the data folder to the LittleFS using USB.

 ## Part 4 - Server